VRscience/TF_TrafficSigns/README.md

 # TF_TrafficSigns is a Tensorflow based project to discriminate traffic signs.
-This project uses as data Belgian Traffic Signs.
+This project currently uses Belgian Traffic Signs as data.
+IT is a WIP based on DATACAMP.